 - Mary Seiler, Managing Editor - MSN

 My first check for a published piece hit the mailbox when I was 17 and I’ve been wrestling with words ever since.
-As a freelance writer, I’ve been read by millions and I’ve also been an editor, content marketer, and strategist for some of the world’s biggest brands.
-Throw in mobile, radio, TV and video games, and I’ve created content on just about every platform imaginable.
+I’ve created content on just about every platform imaginable including web, mobile, TV, radio, games, and print.
 The next platform will probably be a dishwasher or microwave.
 I’m up for it.

 It’s about the reader, stupid (Yes, an idea borrowed from Bill Clinton).

-Writing started for me about the same time I realized I couldn’t do math, more specifically, when shapes were introduced.
+Writing started for me about the same time I realized I couldn’t do math -- well, more specifically, when shapes were introduced.
 This witchcraft called Geometry made no sense to me.
-It was like looking at hieroglyphics on a stone wall.
 Almost the same day math caused my eyes to cross, I started being praised for my ability to write.
-A whole world opened up, and it’s been the foundation of everything I’ve done since which has included:

 We live in the best time in history to make a living with words.
 This isn’t about syntax, grammar or the strength of your nut graph.
 This is the real world where the smartest don’t always win.
 You need a thick skin, a little talent and a lot of balls.
 It’s about who can survive the longest, weather the storm, and make the best decisions.